 This paper makes the following contributions:

-we propose a lightweight model for malicious traffic extraction, which can locate malicious traffic effectively in large-scale ISP (Internet Service Provider) networks and rapidly reduce the magnitude of further traffic detection;
+we propose a lightweight model for malicious traffic extraction, which can effectively locate malicious traffic in large-scale ISP (Internet Service Provider) networks and rapidly reduce the magnitude of further traffic detection;

-we give the prototype implementation of the model, and experiment in the network environment of different periods in the two provinces.
-It has excellent recall rate, reduced traffic scale, and also has high applicability;
+we provide the prototype implementation of the model, and experiment in the network environment of different periods in the two provinces.
+It(refers to what?) has excellent recall rate, reduced traffic scale, and also has high applicability;

 The remainder of the paper is organized as follows.
-Section 2 provides some background on DNS and related works.
+Section 2 introduces some background on DNS and related works.
 We provide an overview of our system in Section 3.
 Each part process is described in Section 4.
-The experimental results are presented in Section 5 while we discuss the limitations of our systems in Section 6.
-We conclude the paper in Section 7.
+The experimental results are presented in Section 5 and we discuss the limitations of our systems in Section 6.
+Section 7is the conclusion of the paper in.

 2 Background and Related Work